Neurorobotics-Intelligent-Assistance/.github/profile/README.md

 Inside our organization, you will find three main boxes:

-* **`lab-common-tools`** 🧰: A treasure chest filled with ready-to-use MATLAB, Simulink, and Arduino tools that already work perfectly.
+* **`lab-common-tools`**: A repository with ready-to-use MATLAB, Simulink, and Arduino tools that can help you in your work.
 It is **locked (read-only)** so nobody breaks the toys by accident! 🔒 You can look inside and download them anytime.
-* **`FAQ`** 📖: Our magic answer book and lab wiki!
+* **`FAQ`** 📖: Our answer book and lab wiki!
 Check here first if you have questions, need troubleshooting tips, or want to read lab guidelines.
 * **`thesis-your_name`** 🎓: Your own special workshop folder where you can build your cool projects, start your thesis, and write code with absolute freedom. 🎨

 ---